 MONOSODIUM GLUTAMATE

-MSG is a food additive used to enhance the flavor of various foods such as frozen foods, soups, and fast foods.
+MSG is a food additive used to enhance the flavor of various foods, including frozen foods, soups, and fast foods.
 It is known to cause headaches, dizziness, skin irritation, and more.

 ARTIFICIAL COLORS

-Dyes and food coloring are added to cereals, yogurts, and snacks to make them visually pleasing.
-Linked to hyperactivity in kids with ADD.
+Dyes and food coloring are added to cereals, yogurts, and snacks to make them visually pleasing and linked to hyperactivity in kids with ADD.
 Made from coal tar containing lead and arsenic.

-Manufacturers are paying attention to public demand and bringing out healthier alternatives to some overly processed products but it is still very important to keep a look out.
+Manufacturers are paying attention to public demand and introducing healthier alternatives to some overly processed products, but it is still essential to remain vigilant.

 Do you read labels?
 How do you make better food choices?
 What do you look for when buying packaged foods?
 Let me know in the comments below!